smarty/changelog/cloud/us-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 5.9.31 - 2025-01-22
+We are beginning our phased rollout of us-street-api 5.9.31.
+This process is scheduled to be completed by 2025-01-24 00:00:00 UTC.
+Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
+This is expected behavior.
+This deploy also has a corresponding us-street-data change to 2025.01.E.

+### FIXED
+- Better matching for certain types of address variations, including crossing->xing, County Roads, and North East addresses
+- Better partial matching for addresses that do not have a primary number
+- Various other minor differences and improvements

 ## 5.9.28 - 2024-12-18
 We are beginning our phased rollout of us-street-api 5.9.28.
 This process is scheduled to be completed by 2024-12-20 00:00:00 UTC.
 Some customers may notice slightly inconsistent results between subsequent calls for the same inputs.
 This is expected behavior.
 This deploy also has a corresponding us-street-data change to 2024.12.G.